CalculatorMiluim/Calculator-Miluim/calculator-miluim/app/docs/README.md

 Our application's back-end is architected using AWS Lambda functions, which are exposed via an HTTP-based interface enabled by AWS API Gateway.
 The Mangum library is utilized to transform the API response into a Lambda function entity.
 Additionally, FastAPI framework is enlisted for robust and efficient API management.

+Whenever a back-end deployment action is triggered, it generates a new image from the code and substitutes it as the Lambda function.

 To deploy the back-end as a Lambda function, execute the relevant GitHub action located [here](https://github.com/CalculatorMiluim/Calculator-Miluim/actions).

 You can monitor the back-end logs for both Production and Staging environments using this [link](https://il-central-1.console.aws.amazon.com/cloudwatch/home?region=il-central-1#logsV2:log-groups).
 Note that you'll need an AWS IAM user account with the appropriate permissions to access the logs.